-Benjamin Whitmer was born and raised on back-to-the-land communes and counterculture enclaves ranging from Southern Ohio to Upstate New York.
-One of his earliest and happiest memories is of standing by the side of a country road with his mother, hitchhiking to parts unknown.
-Since then, he’s been a factory grunt, a vacuum salesman, a convalescent, a high-school dropout, a graduate student, a semi-truck loader, an activist, a kitchen-table gunsmith, a squatter, a college professor, a dishwasher, a technical writer and a petty thief.
+I was born and raised on back-to-the-land communes and counterculture enclaves ranging from Southern Ohio to Upstate New York.
+One of my earliest and happiest memories is of standing by the side of a country road with my mother, hitchhiking to parts unknown.
+Since then, I’ve been a factory grunt, a vacuum salesman, a convalescent, a high-school dropout, a graduate student, a semi-truck loader, an activist, a kitchen-table gunsmith, a squatter, a college professor, a dishwasher, a technical writer and a petty thief.

-His first novel, Pike, was published in America in 2010 by PM Press, and in France in 2012 by Éditions Gallmeister.
-Satan is Real: The Ballad of the Louvin Brothers, a memoir co-written with Charlie Louvin, was released by Igniter Books in 2012.
-His second novel, Cry Father, is coming in 2014 from Gallery Books in the US and Éditions Gallmeister in France.
+My first novel, Pike, was published in America in 2010 by PM Press, and in France in 2012 by Éditions Gallmeister.
+Satan is Real: The Ballad of the Louvin Brothers, a memoir co-written with country music legend Charlie Louvin, was released by Igniter Books in 2012.
+My second novel, Cry Father, was published in 2014 by Gallery Books in the US, and in 2015 by Éditions Gallmeister in France.

-He lives with his two children in Colorado (shown above in a photo by Jay Halsey), where he spends most of his free time trolling local histories and haunting the bookshops, tobacconists and firing ranges of ungentrified Denver.
+I live with my two children in Colorado (shown above in a photo by Jay Halsey), where I spend most of my free time trolling local histories and haunting the bookshops, tobacconists and firing ranges of ungentrified Denver.